Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Introduction

-The decision variant of \multiknapsack is strongly \NP-complete, even for identical knapsack capacities, as it is a special case of bin packing.
-The \knapsack problem, on the other hand, is only weakly \NP-complete in its decision variant -- in fact, it is one of the 21 problems on Karp's list of \NP-complete problems~\cite{Karp72} -- and it admits pseudo-polynomial time algorithms~\cite{Bellman1957}.
-The first published pseudo-polynomial time algorithm for \knapsack from the 1950s has run time $\OO(n\cdot \capa)$~\cite{Bellman1957}.
+\multiknapsack is strongly \NP-hard, even for identical knapsack capacities, as it is a special case of bin packing. \knapsack, on the other hand, is only weakly \NP-hard and admits pseudo-polynomial time algorithms, the first one being {already} published in the 1950s~\cite{Bellman1957}.

-As a consequence of these hardness results, each of the knapsack variants has been studied extensively over the years through the lens of approximation algorithms.
-Of particular interest are \textit{approximation schemes}, families of polynomial-time algorithms that compute for each~$\eps >0$ a $(1-\eps)$-approximate solution, i.e., a feasible solution with value within a factor of~$(1-\eps)$ of the optimal solution value (see also related work).
-The first approximation scheme for the \knapsack problem is due to Ibarra and Kim~\cite{IbarraK75} and initiated a long sequence of follow-up work, with the latest improvements appearing only recently \cite{Chan18,Jin19}.
+As a consequence of these hardness results, each of the knapsack variants has been studied extensively through the lens of approximation algorithms.
+Of particular interest are \textit{approximation schemes}, families of polynomial-time algorithms that compute for each~$\eps >0$ a $(1-\eps)$-approximate solution, i.e., a feasible solution with value within a factor of~$(1-\eps)$ of the optimal solution value.
+Based on the dependency on~$\eps$ of the respective running time, we distinguish \emph{Polynomial Time Approximation Schemes (PTAS)} with arbitrary dependency on~$\eps$, \emph{Efficient PTAS (EPTAS)} where arbitrary functions~$f(\eps)$ may only appear as a multiplicative factor, and \emph{Fully Polynomial Time Approximation Schemes (FPTAS)} with polynomial dependency on~$\frac1\eps$.

-\multiknapsack is substantially harder and does not admit~$(1-\eps)$-approximate algorithms with running time polynomial in~$\frac{1}{\eps}$ unless $\classP = \NP$, even with two identical knapsacks~\cite{ChekuriK05}.
-However, some approximations schemes with exponential dependency on~$\frac1\eps$ are known \cite{Kellerer99,ChekuriK05} as well as improved variants where the dependency on~$f\big(\frac{1}{\eps}\big)$ for some function~$f$ is only multiplicative or additive \cite{Jansen10mkp,Jansen12mkp}.
-The currently fastest known algorithm has a runtime of $\smash{2^{\OO(\log^4(1/\eps)/\eps)}} + \poly(n)$~\cite{Jansen12mkp}.
+The first approximation scheme for \knapsack was an FPTAS by Ibarra and Kim~\cite{IbarraK75} and initiated a long sequence of follow-up work, {which is} {still active} \cite{Chan18,Jin19}. \multiknapsack is substantially harder and does not admit {an FPTAS}, unless $\classP = \NP$, even with two identical knapsacks~\cite{ChekuriK05}.
+However, approximation schemes with {running times of the form $n^{f(\eps)}$ (PTASs) are known \cite{Kellerer99,ChekuriK05} as well as improvements to only $f(\eps) n^{\OO(1)}$ (EPTASs) \cite{Jansen10mkp,Jansen12mkp}}.
 All these algorithms are {\em static} in the sense that the full instance is given to an algorithm and is then solved.